15 Fun classroom energizers for students.

 - And many more

 Interactive energizers for students are fun, but teachers also have to take into account that the age difference between students is very important.
 That is why I selected the best examples of energizers for different ages, however, some of them can be used for any age.
 Don’t be too quick to assume your students are too old for energizers!
+Fun activities for students are always going to bring an active change to the classroom, so they are embraced with open arms by almost all students.

 1. “Prrr” and “pukutu”